This has historically been targeted in two main ways:

 However, Mudryk’s registration has been purchased on an extended eight and half year contract, through to the close of the 2030/2031 season, which is an amortisation charge of £10.5 million a year.
 That difference of £7.3 million a year directly improves the profit and loss account of Chelsea FC which, by contrast to a five-year contract, improves the bottom line over that timeline by some £36 million.

-And Mudryk has not been the only purchase by the club across the summer of 2022 and the winter 2023 transfer window which, under the stewardship of co-owner and Chairman Todd Boehly, has seen player investment approaching €500 million.
+And Mudryk has not been the only purchase which, under the stewardship of co-owner and Chairman Todd Boehly saw long-term contracts also agreed with: Marc Cucurella.
 Other notable long-term contracts have been agreed with: Marc Cucurella (six-year deal); David Fofana (six-year deal); Benoit Badishile (six and half year deal); Wesley Fofana (seven-year deal); and Noni Madueke (seven-and-a-half-year deal).

 However, problems can arise regarding such long contracts - if you sell the player after, say three or four years, any profit arising for that period will be significantly reduced as the carrying value of the player’s contract will still be relatively high; or, if the player picks up a long term injury, or loses form, the club still have the commitment (subject to selling his registration to another club) both in terms of the annual amortisation cost and the player’s wages which, for the very top players, can be anything from £10 million a year upwards.

 UEFA’s constitution sets out that contracts should be no longer than five years in length but with the important proviso that this does not apply if local laws allow it to be longer, which is the case for the UK and most European countries.
-Given the increasing number of unusually long contracts recently handed out by Chelsea, however, UEFA is reportedly putting plans in place to effectively restrict amortisation periods to a maximum of five years, although the actual length of contracts could still be longer.
+Given the increasing number of unusually long contracts recently handed out by Chelsea, however, UEFA has put plans in place to effectively restrict amortisation periods to a maximum of five years, although the actual length of contracts could still be longer.

 Contact us